sodadata/docs/soda-cl/optional-config.md

 * **fail**: the values in the dataset _do not_ match or fall within the thresholds you specified
 * **error**: the syntax of the check is invalid

-However, you can add alert configurations to a check to explicitly specify the conditions that warrant a `warn` and/or `fail` result.
-Setting more granular conditions for a warn or fail state of a check result gives you more insight into the severity of a data quality issue.
+However, you can add alert configurations to a check to explicitly specify the conditions that warrant a **warn** result.
+Setting more granular conditions for a warn, or fail, state of a check result gives you more insight into the severity of a data quality issue.

 For example, perhaps 50 missing values in a column is acceptable, but more than 50 is cause for concern; you can use alert configurations to warn you when there are 0 - 50 missing values, but fail when there are 51 or more missing values.